-He made his debut in 1991-92 against Australia and immediately hit the headlines with an impressive haul of wickets.
+He debuted in 1991-92 against Australia and immediately hit the headlines with an impressive haul of wickets.
 But he did take a backseat in the team for several years, as he was forced to watch from the sideline whenever India played at home.

-This is because with the Indian pitches being conducive to spin, only two pace bowlers were taken for home matches and Javagal Srinath was the pace bowler who was left warming the benches.
-It was only in 1994, three years after his debut, that he got to play in a home series.
-With increased playing opportunities, he soon became a match winner for the country.
+This is because with the Indian pitches being conducive to spin, only two pace bowlers were taken for home matches, and Javagal Srinath was the pace bowler who was left warming the benches.
+Only in 1994, three years after his debut, he got to play in a home series.
+With increased playing opportunities, he soon became a match-winner for the country.

 The bowler ended his career with several achievements to his credit.
-He was the fastest bowler to get 100 ODI wickets, the most successful World Cup bowler for the country and India’s only pacer to get more than 300 wickets in one day internationals.
-Javagal Srinath was also a useful striker of the bat with a highest of 76 in Test matches and 53 in ODIs.
+He was the fastest bowler to get 100 ODI wickets, the most successful World Cup bowler for the country and India’s only pacer to get more than 300 wickets in one-day internationals.
+Javagal Srinath was also a valuable striker of the bat with a highest of 76 runs in Test matches and 53 runs in ODIs.

 The bowler was given the Arjuna Award in 1996.

 His Work Post Retirement

 After his retirement from international cricket, Javagal Srinath is still a familiar face to cricket viewers across the world.
 He has become a reputed commentator and is also an ICC match referee.
 In 2010, he and his former teammate, Anil Kumble, ushered in the winds of change to Indian cricket administration by fighting the Karnataka State Cricket Association elections.